 Reasons why you should consider using social media:

 It’s natural.
-Not only do you get natural links without any discernible pattern, your website is exposed to large groups of people in a spontaneous fashion.
+Not only do you get natural links without any discernible pattern, but your website is also exposed to large groups of people in a spontaneous fashion.
 This differs from paid advertising which has overt commercial overtones.